-At Vespers yesterday afternoon the antiphons and psalms were of Saturday.
+At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
 The chapter was proper to the Sunday, Fratres: Libenter suffertis, and the Office hymn was Jam sol recedit igneus.
-After the collect of the Sunday a commemoration of St. Peter Damina was sung.
-The Suffrage of the Saints was omitted due to the concurring double feast as were the the Dominical preces at Compline.
+After the collect of the Sunday the Suffrage of the Saints was sung.
+At Compline the Dominical preces were sung.

 At Mattins the antiphons and psalms are from the Psalter for Sundays.
 In the first nocturn the lessons continue to be read from Genesis (Ch.
 5 & 6), the beginning of the story of Noah.
 In the second nocturn the lessons are from St. Ambrose on Noah and the Ark and in the third nocturn the lessons are a homily from St. Gregory on the Gospel of the seed falling on good and poor ground.
 A ninth responsory, Cum turba plurima, is sung in place of the Te Deum.